flutter/website/src/content/get-started/fwe/user-input.md

 ## Looking for more widgets?

-This page features just a select few of the  common Material widgets that can be used for handling user input in your Flutter app.
-See the [Material Widget Library] and [Material Library API docs][] for all of the other widgets.
+This page features just a few of the  common Material widgets that you can use for handling user input in your Flutter app.
+Check out the [Material Widget library][] and [Material Library API docs][] for a full list of widgets.

 > <i class="material-symbols" aria-hidden="true">flutter</i> **Demo**:
 > See Flutter's [Material 3 Demo][] for a curated sample of user input widgets
 > available in the Material library.

-If the Material and Cupertino Libraries don't have a widget that does what you need, check out pub.dev for a collection of Flutter & Dart community owned and maintained packages.
-For example, [pkg: `flutter_slidable`][] provides a `Slidable` widget that is a fancier `Dismissible` widget that you read about in the previous section.
+If the Material and Cupertino libraries don't have a widget that does what you need, check out [pub.dev][] to find Flutter & Dart community-owned and maintained packages.
+For example, [pkg: `flutter_slidable`][] provides a `Slidable` widget that is a fancier than the `Dismissible` widget described in the previous section.

 > <i class="material-symbols" aria-hidden="true">slideshow</i> **Video**:
 > [flutter_slidable (Package of the Week)][]

-[Material Widget library]: /ui/widgets/material
+[Material Widget Library]: /ui/widgets/material
 [Material Library API docs]: {{site.api}}/flutter/material/material-library.html

 ## Build interactive widgets with GestureDetector

 If you've scoured the widget libraries, pub.dev, asked your coding friends, and still can't find a widget that fits the user interaction that you're looking for?
 You can build your own custom widget and make it interactive using `GestureDetector`.

 > <i class="material-symbols" aria-hidden="true">star</i> **Checkpoint**:
 > Use this recipe as a starting point to create your own _custom_ button widget